 Actuaries work with uncertainty.
 Join us and you’ll help clients analyse how future events could affect them.

 Actuaries work with uncertainty.
 You’ll learn how to use complex financial and statistical theories to weigh up the risks and estimate the odds of what might happen.
 Just as important, you’ll develop a flair for presenting your findings in simple, easy‑to‑understand language.
-What’s more, early client exposure will broaden your experience.
+What’s more, early client exposure will broaden your experience and help you to develop the skills required to anticipate client’s needs.
 There are two business areas you can choose from – both among the leading actuarial practices in the UK: Actuarial Services and People and Organisation.

 Our People and Organisation teams sit within our Tax practice and you’ll work in either our Pensions team or Reward and Employment team.

 Your training combines on-the-job coaching and formal courses with study for professional qualifications.
 You'll divide your time between working in the office, visiting clients and studying.

 During our five year programme, you’ll study with the Institute and Faculty of Actuaries.
 Once you’ve completed the exams, you’ll then be fully qualified and a Fellow of the Institute of Actuaries.